IOsetting/stc8prog/README.md

 microcontrollers, Currently, only STC8H/STC8G/STC8A8K64D4, STC15
 (FWVER > 0x72) series are supported.

+Since stcgal does not supported STC8H/STC8G/STC8A8K64D4 and has not been updated for a long time, the tool is designed to solve flash STC8H/STC8G/STC8A8K64D4 series microcontrollers in Linux.

 STC microcontrollers have an UART/USB based boot strap loader (BSL).
 It utilizes a packet-based protocol to flash the code memory and IAP memory over a serial link.
 This is referred to as in-system programming (ISP).
 This tool is